daxmawal/StarPU-Inference-Server/docs/perfetto.md

   worker that eventually executes the batch.
 - `batch_submitted` (track “batch submitted”) is an instant event that ties a batch to the worker that will execute it.
-- Entries named after your model correspond to worker lanes.
+- Entries named after correspond to worker lanes.

 Warmup requests reuse the same keys with a `warming_` prefix so they can be filtered out quickly inside Perfetto.